SemiFL: Semi-Supervised Federated Learning for Unlabeled Clients with Alternate Training: Acknowledgments

 \section{Acknowledgments}

-This paper is based upon work supported by the Office of Naval Research under grant number N00014-18-1-2244, the Army Research Laboratory and the Army Research Office under grant number W911NF-20-1-0222, and the National Science Foundation under grant number DMS-2134148.
+The work of Enmao Diao and Vahid Tarokh was supported by the Office of Naval Research (ONR) under grant number N00014-18-1-2244.
+The work of Jie Ding was supported by the National Science Foundation (NSF) under grant number DMS-2134148.